icsom/4x4-soundboard/README.md

-# 4x4-soundboard
+# DIY Arduino 4x4-Soundboard

-## simple approach to build a soundboard
-## which plays sounds from sd-card
+### simple approach to build a soundboard which plays sounds from sd-card

 hardware:
 * Arduino / Leonardo